JavadMS/JavadMS/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning .NET
 - 💞️ I’m looking to collaborate on Web Designing
-- 📫 Reach me on telegram @JVI35
+- 📫 Reach me on here

 <!---
 JavadMS/JavadMS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.